 According to Islamic belief and tradition, God commanded Abraham to take Hagar and their son Ishmael to a desolate valley; what is currently called Mecca in Saudi Arabia.
 He returned to see them from time to time.
 On one of those visits God commanded Abraham to build up the Kaaba (what is now the most holy site in Islam) and call the people to pilgrimage.

-It therefore appears the concept, that all Arabs are descendents of Ishmael, is actually an Islamic teaching that has been adopted by the Christian Church and spread through repetition rather than solid Biblical research.
+Therefore, there is strong evidence that the concept, that all Arabs are descendants of Ishmael, is actually an Islamic teaching that has infiltrated the Christian Church and spread through repetition rather than solid Biblical research.

-The roots of Arabs being the descendents of Ishmael, therefore, are not Biblical, or even based on recorded ancient history, but rather come from the teachings of Islam which began in 610 A.D. .......
+The roots of Arabs being the descendents of Ishmael, therefore, are not Biblical, or even based on recorded ancient history, but rather it comes from the teachings of Islam which began in 610 A.D. .......
 O.B.T.W. just an FYI, the idea that Adam & Eve ate an apple off of the "tree" also comes from Islam, not the Bible.
 The Bible only says "fruit" not any specific fruit such as an apple.

 P2.TABLE of CONTENTS